Options Bar

 You can also choose between the following VU-meters position:

-If no input or output is routed to the Source or Speaker, then no VU-Meter is displayed alongside the object.
+If no input or output is routed to a Source or a Speaker, no VU-Meter is displayed alongside this object.

 Grid, Drawing, and Models

 From this menu you can access quick display settings for the Grid, the 2D Drawings and 3D Models.
-To import a 3D Model or 2D Drawings of your venue, open the Venue Preferences.
+To import a 3D Model or 2D Drawings of your venue, open the Venue Settings.

 Transform Mode

-For more information about the Transform Modes, check the dedicated section in the Venue page
+For more information about Transform Modes, check the dedicated section in the Venue page

 Mixer display options